marklishman/colors-microservices/white/README.md

 ### Database

 There is no need to install a database.
-This microservice uses an embedded MongoDb database which is started and populated each time the application is executed.
+This microservice uses an embedded MongoDB database which is started and populated each time the application is executed.

-Why MongoDb?
+Why MongoDB?
 Because it supports reactive repositories, JDBC does not.

 ---